SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ImportRunHistory2ArtdaqDB.md

 Wed Dec  1 14:29:48 CST 2021: DAQInterface in partition 999 launched and now in "stopped" state, listening on port 6659
 ```

-_Note: Run 826 was imported into ArdaqDB with the first execution of ```importRunHistory2ArtdaqDB.sh```, and the second execution did nothing since the database was up to date.
+_Note: Run 826 was imported into ArtdaqDB with the first execution of ```importRunHistory2ArtdaqDB.sh```, and the second execution did nothing since the database was up to date.
 It is safe to run ```importRunHistory2ArtdaqDB.sh``` repeatedly._